 Step 4: Assess the Salesforce DPA.
 Salesforce publishes its Data Processing Addendum publicly.
 Cross-reference your Cimulate data flows against Salesforce’s current sub-processor list and data transfer mechanisms.
 Identify gaps between what Cimulate’s DPA permitted and what Salesforce’s DPA covers.

-Step 5: Engage your DPO before Salesforce migrates the infrastructure.
-The window between acquisition announcement and technical migration is the highest-leverage moment for compliance intervention.
-Once the data pipelines are running on Salesforce infrastructure, the options narrow.
+Step 5: Engage your DPO before Salesforce migrates the remaining infrastructure.
+The technical migration is underway.
+The window for compliance intervention is narrowing, not opening.

 This audit connects directly to the broader data model changes the acquisition introduces, which the Cimulate acquisition and Commerce Cloud data model analysis covers from an architectural integration perspective.